Public transport in Debrecen

-Before mid-2009 two companies provided public transport in the city: trams and trolleybuses were operated by DKV while buses were operated by Hajdú Volán, which provides transport in the rest of Hajdú-Bihar county.
+Before mid-2009, two companies provided public transport in the city: trams and trolleybuses were operated by DKV while buses were operated by Hajdú Volán, which provides transport in the rest of Hajdú-Bihar county.
 DKV took over bus transport on 1 July after winning a tender.
-DKV has 140 buses (40 of which are articulated buses).
-All buses are Low-floor and airconditioned.
+DKV has 140 buses, 40 of which are articulated.
+All buses are low-floor and air-conditioned.